 be used to cover operating and maintenance expenses.

 THE PUBLIC BENEFIT

-for the duration of the construction phase and leave a valuable
+the duration of the construction phase and left a valuable

 asset to the citizens of Mason County.

 community transportation resources and reduce duplicative trips

 through consolidating destinations to a variety of social programs.